Other March pages: Flowers • Birds, insects, frogs and lambs • Weather

 Other shrubs seem to be testing the air in March.
 Wild rose can still have the occasional hip on it early in the month, and as the month progresses you can see budburst (the green of leaf showing through the bud) and even tiny new leaves towards the end of the month.
 At the same time bramble also starts to put out new foliage from the buds on its stems that appeared in January.
 Snowberry - usually a park or garden shrub but sometimes found in the wild - also may produce leaves towards the month's end.

-From mid month some smaller or younger hawthorn bushes also put out new leaves and in 2007, 2012 and 2014 larger hawthorns did too.
+From mid month some smaller or younger hawthorn bushes also put out new leaves and in 2007, and 2012 larger hawthorns did too.
+In 2017 they were leafing almost everywhere by the end of the month.
 It is not usually until April that hawthorns leaf en masse, however.

 The first tree to come into leaf

 By this time hazel and hornbeam have also put out small leaves, which at this stage in their growth cycle look almost identical (the two trees are related), and which grow only very slowly.
-On hornbeams, the leaves are often preceded by a mass of male catkins, but on some trees the leaves and catkins come together, and some produce only leaves (and inconspicuous female flowers) and no catkins at all.
+On hornbeams, the leaves are usually preceded by a mass of male catkins, though occasionally the leaves and catkins come out together, or only leaves and inconspicuous female flowers.

-You can sometimes distinguish hazel leaves from hornbeam by the remaining dessicated catkins hanging on its branches (which can last until mid March or even beyond, but which generally fall in the first week or so of the month).
+You can sometimes distinguish hazel leaves from hornbeam by the remaining dessicated catkins hanging on its branches (which can last until mid March or even beyond, but which generally fall in the first week or so of the month, if they have not already done so in late February).
 Alder catkins also usually fall early in the month though some can remain on the tree till later in the month.
+Other seeds you may still see include a few ash keys, field maple seeds and empty seed cases on beech.

-Poplars - including hybrid black and lombardy poplars - have had large male catkins encased in erect brown buds all winter: mid March (right at the end of the month in 2015 and 2016) they open and a thick erect catkin emerges (maroon, though they can initially look brown), which then droops, hanging down like a huge tassel.
-You are more likely to notice them when they fall to the ground, looking like enormous red caterpillars.
-You also get fuzzy red flowers on red or sugar maple, imported species mainly seen in streets and parks.
+Poplars - including hybrid black and lombardy poplars - have had large male catkins encased in erect brown buds all winter: mid March (right at the end of the month in 2015 and 2016, in the second week in 2017) they open and a thick erect catkin emerges (maroon, though they can initially look brown), which then droops, hanging down like a huge tassel.
+You are more likely to notice them when they fall to the ground, looking like enormous red caterpillars (sometimes because wood pigeons have been trying to eat them).
+You also get fuzzy red flowers on red maple, an imported species mainly seen in streets and parks.

-March is also the month for pussy willow catkins (more correctly, the catkins of the goat willow or sallow and the grey willow), which appear by mid month (a bit earlier in 2007 and 2008, not till the very end of March in 2010, and not till April in 2013).
+March is also the month for pussy willow catkins (more correctly, the catkins of the goat willow or sallow and the grey willow), which appear en masse mid month (a bit earlier March in 2007 and 2008, not till the very end of March in 2010, and not till April in 2013), though you may see a few a bit earlier.
 There are in fact two types of these, with male trees having the characteristic fuzzy white or yellow catkins - they are yellow when fully in flower - and females having green ones.
+Osier has male catkins similar to pussy willow ones, though more densely packed on the branches.

-Other willows, such as crack willows, white willows and hybrids of the two, which are found both as full-sized trees and riverside shrubs, don’t put out leaves and catkins until the very end of the month at the earliest.
-The same is true of osier, which has male catkins similar in appearance to the pussy willow ones.
+Crack willows, white willows and hybrids of the two, which are found both as full-sized trees and riverside shrubs, don’t put out leaves and catkins until the very end of the month at the earliest.
+Again there are male and female trees, the male producing yellow catkins and leaves simultaneously, the female starting to leaf and then producing a slim green catkin shortly afterwards (usually in early April).

-By the end of March, some sycamore saplings are coming into leaf, though larger trees wait till mid April (the smaller trees are probably primed to leaf earlier to make the most of the sunlight reaching the woodland floor before the leaf canopy opens).
-By now almost every tree has pronounced buds and seems about to leaf.
+By the end of March some sycamore saplings are coming into leaf, though larger trees wait till mid April (the smaller trees are probably primed to leaf earlier to make the most of the sunlight reaching the woodland floor before the leaf canopy opens).
+By now almost every sycamore has pronounced green buds and seems about to leaf.

-Early in the month you can see little flowers on male yew trees which give off clouds of yellow pollen if touched.
-In the second half, larch - the only conifer to lose its leaves in winter – puts out soft tassels of new leaves and a very few tiny pink cone-shaped flowers (the female flowers) and little yellow buds (the male flowers).
+Early in the month you can see little flowers on male yew trees which mid month give off clouds of yellow pollen if touched (they are primed to do this all the same time, so there is only a brief time window when they do this).
+In the second half larch - the only conifer to lose its leaves in winter – puts out soft tassels of new leaves and a very few tiny pink cone-shaped flowers (the female flowers) and little yellow buds (the male flowers).

-(The last week of hot March of 2012 also saw the strange flowers of ash - they look a bit like frizzy lettuce - appear, along with tiny new leaves alder and flowers on Norway maple, the last of these also seen at the end of March 2014.
-In the same year new leaves and spherical flowers were appearing on London planes by the month's end.)
+The last week of hot March of 2012, as well as of rather less hot 2017, also saw the strange male flowers of ash appear - they look a bit like frizzy lettuce.
+They were joined in both of those years, as well as in 2014, by the yellowy-green flowers of Norway maple, which look from distance like new leaves.
+The end of March 2017 also saw budburst on apple and field maple.
+In 2014 new leaves and spherical flowers were appearing on London planes by the month's end.

 More March pages: